Q: How do I pay my RAW balance?

 A: While we feel you'll miss some of the "atmosphere" of the event (and there is no reduction in fees), we understand that camping is not for everyone.
-There are few motels in close proximity to several of our overnight stops; a complete list will be available in the RAW Ride Guide.
+Many times there are a few motel options closeby, but not guaranteed depending on the route.
 If you decide to stay in a motel (for one night or several) all we ask is that you check out with us before going out on the course in the morning and that you check in immediately following the end of each day's ride.
 We cannot provide luggage transport so please bring a small backpack for your gear if you choose this option.

 Q: What about food/meals?

-A: Starting with lunch on Day One, RAW will supply you with great meals along with water, snacks, sports drinks and awesome lunches along the route.
-Note that lunch on the Day Three in Port Angeles is NOT INCLUDED--enjoy what the town has to offer!
+A: Starting on Day One, RAW will supply you with great meals along with water, snacks, sports drinks and awesome lunches along the route.
 We revise the menu each year and make a point of offering healthy and tasty menu choices daily.
-Tasty vegetarian options are available, but must be requested in advance on the registration form.
-We offer some gluten-free choices, but unfortunately, we do not offer a vegan option.
+Tasty vegetarian options are available, but must be requested in advance when registering.
+We offer some gluten-free choices, but unfortunately, do not offer a vegan option.
 Refrigeration will be provided if riders with dietary restrictions would like to bring their own food items.

 Q: What about showers and bathroom facilities?

-A: One of the biggest compliments we receive each year from our riders is on our "Shower Truck"; individual stalls, good water pressure and all the hot water you want.
-Oh, sinks and mirrors out front!
+A: One of the biggest compliments we receive each year from our riders is on our "Shower Truck"; individual stalls, good water pressure and all the hot water you want with sinks and mirrors out front.